julKali/gesture-launcher/README.md

 # Do you need this?
 Probably not.
 If you use Android and feel adventurous, please, go ahead.
 I would also be very interested in feedback!
 Feel free to open an issue or pull request to voice your opinion!
+To use it, one pre-defined gesture is very useful: Double tap, then draw a straight vertical line upwards (starting from where you double tapped).
+This will lead you to an activity to manage your saved gestures.